MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 **Owners** – Workplace Analytics Analysts have full access to this page and limited Analysts have read-only access

-In **Analysis settings**, you can create and customize meeting exclusion rules to remove meetings that you don't want to include in analysis, such as appointments that are unrelated to work.
+In **Analysis settings**, you can create and customize meeting exclusion rules to remove meetings that you to exclude from analysis, such as appointments that are unrelated to work.

 For details on how to create new exclusion rules, see [Meeting exclusion rules: walkthroughs](../tutorials/meeting-exclusion-rules.md) and [Meeting exclusion rules: Tools and concepts](../tutorials/meeting-exclusion-concept.md).